2010–11 St. John's Red Storm men's basketball team

 The 2010–11 St. John's Red Storm men's basketball team represented St. John's University during the 2010–11 NCAA Division I men's basketball season.
 The team was coached by Steve Lavin in his first year at the school.
-Saint John's home games were played at Carnesecca Arena and Madison Square Garden and the team is a member of the Big East Conference.
+Saint John's home games were played at Carnesecca Arena and Madison Square Garden and the team was a member of the Big East Conference.
 They finished the season 21–12, 12–6 in Big East play and lost in the quarterfinals of the 2011 Big East men's basketball tournament to Syracuse.
-They received an at-large bid in the 2011 NCAA Division I men's basketball tournament where they lost in the first round to Gonzaga.
+They received an at-large bid to the 2011 NCAA Division I men's basketball tournament, where they lost in the first round to Gonzaga.

 Off season

 On March 30, 2010, Lavin was announced as the head coach of St. John's.
-Lavin replaced Norm Roberts, who was fired after six seasons as the Red Storm head coach.
-Lavin named his mentor Gene Keady to the position of Special Assistant.
+He replaced Norm Roberts, who was fired after six seasons as the Red Storm head coach.
+Lavin named his mentor Gene Keady to the position of special assistant.